proycon/analiticcl/README.md

 items in the lexicon carry the exact same weight.

 Multiple lexicons may be passed and analiticcl will remember which lexicon was matched against, so you could use this information for some simple tagging.
-Order matter here, only the first match is returned.

 ### Variant List